Carmella de Keyser

 https://open.spotify.com/episode/56gNLJ9yoH6j16d1lq6843?si=fLbPw7A9R2-URfeoG6w-cA

-CHASMS, Carmella's second chapbook, published by The United States publisher, 'The Alien Buddha Press', launched on 02/02/2026.
+CHASMS, Carmella's second chapbook, published by The United States publisher, 'The Alien Buddha Press', launched on 02/02/2026 and is available worldwide.
 The launch included the following fantastic featured poets - John Kenny, Julie Stevens, Paul Connolly, Paul Ings, Peter Devonald, Peter Thabit Jones, and Sam Szanto.

 https://youtu.be/bJcN4UVXdDY?si=Ekie2tUNoFGZDIBV